kyeb/overcooked-fpga/README.md

 Julia Arnold, Lacthu Vu, and Kye Burchard

+See our project on Youtube: https://youtu.be/e6Tfs_nVjrA

 ## Organization

-All the files necessary to run the ESP32 modules is in the `esp32/` directory.
+All the files necessary to run the ESP32 modules are in the `esp32/` directory.
 This is compiled using the Arduino IDE with the correct libraries.
 [This website](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) has a good tutorial for getting the Arduino libraries set up.